mondoohq/docs/docs/mql/resources/shodan-pack/README.md

 description: The Shodan resource pack lets you use MQL to query and assess IP and DNS information via Shodan service.
 ---

-# Mondoo Shodan Resource Pack Reference
+# Shodan MQL Resource Pack Reference

 The Shodan resource pack lets you use MQL to query and assess IP and DNS information via Shodan service.